bedlinger/dotfiles/README.md

 - Configurations follow the existing structure
 - New features are documented in the README
 - Color schemes maintain consistency with the Gruvbox theme where applicable

-## License

-This project is open source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute these configurations as needed.